 The Thriving Kids inquiry report was released just prior to Christmas.
 The government-appointed Thriving Kids Advisory Committee is yet to respond to this report.

 Current investment in NDIS funding for autistic children and children with developmental disabilities is around $3.5 billion per year.
 Under the Thriving Kids proposal, the majority of these children would lose access to NDIS funding.
-The proposed federal investment in Thriving Kids is $400million per year with the request that State and Territory government match this amount.
+The proposed federal investment in Thriving Kids is $400million per year, with the request that State and Territory government match this amount.
 State and Territory government have not yet committed to a funded amount for Thriving Kids.
 Even with state co-contributions, this indicates a major funding cut.

 Read the OTSi response to the Thriving Kids Parliamentary Inquiry report here: